corda/corda-docs-portal/content/en/docs/cenm/1.2/network-map.md

 ### Node Certificate Revocation Checking

-In cases when the certificate revocation list infrastructure (See [Certificate Revocation List (CRL)](certificate-revocation.md) for more information)
+In cases when the certificate revocation list infrastructure (See [Certificate Revocation List](certificate-revocation.md) for more information)
                     is provided, the additional validation for the node’s certificates can be enabled in the Network Map service.
 This is achieved via the top-level `checkRevocation` flag set in the configuration file.
 This ensures that any node within the
                     Network Map has a valid, trusted certificate.